I wrote an

 Obviously the public isn't, and the

 media won't.
-Our experience shows that everyone seems to have been
+My experience shows that everyone seems to have been

 "Googlized," as if deaf and dumb through an alien